 If the parties are able to agree the terms of a financial settlement within divorce proceedings the terms of agreement can be recorded in a document called a Consent Order.
 If the parties cannot agree a District Judge at a final hearing will decide the outcome by applying Factors set out in law, as well as the relevant case law.
 At Gotelee our Solicitors will endeavour to assist you in coming to an agreement over the terms of a financial settlement.
 This can be done through negotiation and can include a collaborative law approach where parties meet, together with their Solicitors, which can be a productive way of resolving matters in appropriate circumstances.
 At Gotelee, our Solicitors are able to offer collaborative law services as well as a more traditional approach to resolving matters.

 Before making any Application to the Court, the parties must consider the use of mediation.
 Mediation is a constructive way of resolving matters, enabling parties to meet with an independent mediator and to discuss financial settlement and avoid the costs and acrimony of Court Proceedings.
 If Court Proceedings are issued without consideration of mediation the Court may adjourn those Proceedings for the parties to attempt mediation.
-At Gotelee, our Solicitors are able to offer Mediation Services or to refer you to other Mediation Services if you are a client of the firm.

 When deciding the division of the capital, income, property and pensions it is necessary to take into consideration all of the circumstances of the case including but not limited to a number of specific factors which are set out in the Matrimonial Causes Act 1973.